kevin4rb200116/ntokenize/README.md

-# ntokenize
+# a simple tokenizer (or lexer)

-a simple little tokenizer, based on the python lib2to3 library tokenizer
+a simple little tokenizer (or lexer), based on the tokenize python built-in module

 ## Installing from Source